 Advocacy and Support for Students, Faculty, and Staff

 The Dean of Students Office (DOSO) serves as the first line of support for members of campus facing personal, academic, or health issues.
-Along with the Dean of Students, we work directly with students, faculty, and staff to provide resources and guidance and to create a safe and caring community on campus.
+Along with the Dean of Students, we work directly with students, faculty, and staff to provide resources and guidance to create a safe and caring community on campus.
 The Dean of Students Office also manages funds that provide direct responses and assistance to students in need.
 We are also the first stop for providing assistance to students who are victims of incidents involving sexual harassment or violence.

 In these extraordinary and challenging times, we know the importance of a strong support system.
 That is why we are promoting an online culture of care by continuing to provide one-on-one mentoring for students and faculty through the fall and spring semester.
 Whether students want to talk about personal or academic issues, we offer judgment-free help with anything from reporting an incident, academic complaints, or helping a friend.